JoshuaPMallory/JoshuaPMallory.github.io/_posts/2019-10-22-Lambda-Build-1.md

 This is my first project for Lambda School's monthly build week.
 I think the media presents a hostile view of life in the US; that shootings are happening more frequently than ever, that politicians and corporations are manipulating us, and that an excess diet of [eggs](https://www.pcrm.org/good-nutrition/nutrition-information/health-concerns-with-eggs 'Physicians Committee: Health Concerns with Eggs') is going to give us cancer.
 Or, wait...
 [I guess they're good for you now](https://health.clevelandclinic.org/i-have-cancer-what-should-i-eat-2/ 'Cleveland Clinic: I Have Cancer — What Should I Eat?').
 It sounds like [other countries](https://www.washingtonpost.com/world/2019/06/04/china-warns-against-traveling-us-citing-shootings-robberies-theft/ 'Washington Post: China warns against traveling to the U.S., citing \‘shootings, robberies and theft\’') are taking note as well.
 But I don't think death is nearly as common or likely as they believe.

 For now I'll look at just one of these problems.
-By using data gathered from the CDC on California deaths I intend to give a clear view on death, - albeit a very small subset of the larger USA - it's most common causes, and it's general probability against the surviving population.
+By using data gathered from the CDC on California deaths I intend to give a clear view on death - albeit a subset of the larger USA - it's most common causes, and it's general probability against the surviving population.
 From what I've read in the past I believe the most likely causes of death are heart related illness and motor-vehicle collisions, and I'll compare that with what I believe most people would worry about; terrorism and homicide.
 I intend to show whether or not either view is correct.

+###

 ### Donut charts